telerik/xaml-docs/controls/radmaskedinput/features/validation/regex.md

 					OnPropertyChanged("WebAddress")
 				End If
 			End Set
 		End Property
 	End Class
 {{endregion}}

->importantNote that you have to invoke the __Validator.ValidateProperty__ method before setting a new value in the property setter.
+>important Note that you have to invoke the __Validator.ValidateProperty__ method before setting a new value in the property setter.

 In the above __MaskedInputViewModel__ implementation it is important to note the __regular expressions__ that validate the Email and WebAddress properties, as well as the custom __ErrorMessage__ that is defined for each property.
 In order to  apply such attributes that specify validation rules, you need to add a reference to the {% if site.site_name == 'Silverlight' %}[System.ComponentModel.DataAnnotations](http://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations%28v=vs.95%29.aspx){% endif %}{% if site.site_name == 'WPF' %}[System.ComponentModel.DataAnnotations](http://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.aspx){% endif %} namespace.

 Then you can define the __RadMaskedInput__ controls that will display the Email and WebAddress business properties:

 #### __XAML__
 {{region radmaskedinput-validation-regex_2}}
 	<telerik:RadMaskedTextInput AllowInvalidValues="True" Value="{Binding Path=Email, Mode=TwoWay, ValidatesOnExceptions=True}" VerticalAlignment="Center"/>
 	<telerik:RadMaskedTextInput AllowInvalidValues="True" Value="{Binding Path=WebAddress, Mode=TwoWay, ValidatesOnExceptions=True}" Mask="a30"
 	                        VerticalAlignment="Center" />
 {{endregion}}

->importantNote that you have set __AllowInvalidValues__ to True.
+>important Note that you have set __AllowInvalidValues__ to True.
 This ensures that the Setter of the properties will be fired even if the DataAnnotaion Validation does not succeed.

 And finally you need to set the __MaskedInputViewModel__ as __DataContext__ of the __MaskedTextInput__ controls:

 #### __XAML__
 {{region radmaskedinput-validation-regex_3}}
 	<UserControl x:Class="MaskedInputValidation.MainPage"
 	             xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"